Tableau formulas for skew Schubert polynomials: Tableau formula for type A skew Schubert polynomials

 \begin{example} For any $r\geq 1$, we let $X_r:=(x_1,\ldots,x_r)$ and $Y_r:=(y_1,\ldots,y_r)$.
 Let $\om$ be an $m$-Grassmannian permutation and $\la$ be the corresponding partition.
 The Schubert polynomial $\AS_{\om}(X,Y)$ is equal to the {\em double Schur polynomial} $s_\la(X_m,Y)$, while $s_\la(X_m):=s_\la(X_m,0)$ is the corresponding single Schur polynomial.
 Equation (\ref{ASteq}) in this case reads

-summed over all fillings $U$ of the boxes in $\la$ with elements of {\bf P} which are weakly increasing along each row and down each column, such that the marked (resp.\ unmarked) entries are strictly increasing each down each column (resp.\ along each row), and the entries in row $i$ lie in the interval $[m',\la_i+m-i]$ for $1\leq i\leq m$.
+summed over all fillings $U$ of the boxes in $\la$ with elements of {\bf P} which are weakly increasing along each row and down each column, such that the marked (respectively, unmarked) entries are strictly increasing each down each column (respectively, along each row), and the entries in row $i$ lie in the interval $[m',\la_i+m-i]$ for $1\leq i\leq m$.
 The reader may compare (\ref{Slaeq}) with the similar result in \cite[Prop.\ 4.1]{M}.

 Equation (\ref{Slaeq}) implies the known formula (see e.g.\ \cite[Prop.\ 4.1]{K})

 where $e_p(-Y_r)$ denotes the $p$-th elementary symmetric polynomial in $-y_1,\ldots,-y_r$.
 Indeed, the marked entries in each $m$-bitableau $U$ on $\la$ form a filling of a diagram $\mu$ contained in $\la$.
 The map $i'\mapsto m+1-i$ shows that these fillings are in bijection with semistandard Young tableaux $T$ of shape $\mu$ with entries in $[1,m]$.
 For each fixed partition $\mu\subset \la$, the corresponding monomials $x^T$ sum to give $s_\mu(X_m)$, a polynomial which is {\em symmetric} in the variables $X_m$.
 The rest follows from the determinantal formula for flagged skew Schur functions given in \cite[Thm.\ $3.5^*$]{W}. \end{example}